Pleijel's theorem for Schr\"odinger operators: Potential vanishing at infinity

-\begin{lemma} Let $r$ be large enough such that all the singularities of $V$ are contained in the ball of radius $r$ centered at zero.
-Then, the number $\mu_0$ of nodal domains which are {$M$-localized} in $B_{0,\delta}$ is less or equal than a constant $C$ which depends on $V, d, r$ and $\delta$, but not on $\la$. \end{lemma}
+\begin{lemma} If $r$ is large enough that all the singularities of $V$ are contained in the ball of radius $r$ centered at zero, then the number $\mu_0$ of nodal domains which are $M$-localized in $B_{0,\delta}$ is bounded by a constant $C$ which depends on $V, d, r$ and $\delta$, but not on $\la$. \end{lemma}